Brigitte Bardot, 1960s sultry sex symbol turned militant animal rights activist dies at 91

-PARIS — Brigitte Bardot, the French 1960s sex symbol who became one of the greatest screen sirens of the 20th century and later a militant animal rights activist, has died.
+PARIS (AP) — Brigitte Bardot, the French 1960s sex symbol who became one of the greatest screen sirens of the 20th century and later a militant animal rights activist and far-right supporter, has died.
 She was 91.

-Bruno Jacquelin, of the Brigitte Bardot Foundation for the protection of animals, told The Associated Press that she died at her home in southern France, and would not provide a cause of death.
-He said no arrangements have yet been made for funeral or memorial services.
+Bardot died Sunday at her home in southern France, according to Bruno Jacquelin, of the Brigitte Bardot Foundation for the protection of animals.
+Speaking to The Associated Press, he gave no cause of death, and said no arrangements have yet been made for funeral or memorial services.
 She had been hospitalized last month.

 Bardot became an international celebrity as a sexualized teen bride in the 1956 movie “And God Created Woman.”
 Directed by her then-husband, Roger Vadim, it triggered a scandal with scenes of the long-legged beauty dancing on tables naked.